blakeblackshear/frigate/docs/docs/guides/configuring_go2rtc.md

 ### What if my video doesn't play?

 If you are unable to see your video feed, first check the go2rtc logs in the Frigate UI under Logs in the sidebar.
 If go2rtc is having difficulty connecting to your camera, you should see some error messages in the log.
-If you do not see any errors, then video codec of the stream may not be supported in your browser.
+If you do not see any errors, then the video codec of the stream may not be supported in your browser.
 If your camera stream is set to H265, try switching to H264.
 You can see more information about [video codec compatibility](https://github.com/AlexxIT/go2rtc#codecs-madness) in the go2rtc documentation.
 If you are not able to switch your camera settings from H265 to H264 or your stream is a different format such as MJPEG, you can use go2rtc to re-encode the video using the [FFmpeg parameters](https://github.com/AlexxIT/go2rtc#source-ffmpeg).
 It supports rotating and resizing video feeds and hardware acceleration.
 Keep in mind that transcoding video from one format to another is a resource intensive task and you may be better off using the built-in jsmpeg view.
 Here is an example of a config that will re-encode the stream to H264 without hardware acceleration:

 ```yaml
 go2rtc: